Hypercubed/f-flat_node/docs/README.md

 ## Get F♭

-F♭ is an experiment.
+F♭ code can be found at https://github.com/Hypercubed/f-flat_node.
 Currently, it can be only be used by cloning the github repo.

 ```bash
 git clone https://github.com/Hypercubed/f-flat_node.git